kevkev55/readthinkdo/content/quotes/_index.md

 ## Warren Buffett

 >“Read 500 pages like this every day...
 That's how knowledge works.
 It builds up, like compound interest.
 All of you can do it, but I guarantee not many of you will do it.”

+>"I just sit in my office and read all day."